amlandatt/cohort1-capstone-project/README.md

        terraform apply

   - S3 hosting URL will be shown in the terminal .
-Paste it in browser and check output
+Paste it in browser and check output.